greenhomesums

 Frequently asked questions

-- Because the savings interact.
+Because the savings interact.
 A battery on its own, bought purely for Agile arbitrage, typically takes 10–20 years to pay back.
 Stack it with solar and it dramatically lifts solar self-consumption (from 35% to 65–70%), shortening solar payback too.
 Add an EV that overwhelmingly charges overnight on off-peak, and the household's marginal electricity price drops to 8–12p/kWh blended — which is the real argument for the whole setup.
-Calculators that model each in isolation miss the compounding.
+Calculators that model each in isolation miss the compounding — for the deep-dive single-asset view use the [solar panel savings calculator and the [EV home charging cost calculator.

-- Simple but honest: one full cycle per day at 85% round-trip efficiency, discharging during your supplied peak window price and charging at the supplied cheap window price.
+Simple but honest: one full cycle per day at 85% round-trip efficiency, discharging during your supplied peak window price and charging at the supplied cheap window price.
 Effective charge cost per useful kWh = cheap price ÷ 0.85.
 If that exceeds peak, the battery loses money and the savings clamp to zero.
 Real-world arbitrage can cycle 1.1–1.3× per day with smart software, and can also stack solar-surplus charging in summer — we don't model those uplifts in v1.
+For live half-hourly Agile pricing context, see the [Octopus Agile savings calculator.

-- Payback is on the total stack cost — solar install + battery install + EV charger install — against the combined year-1 saving, with your electricity-inflation assumption compounding.
+Payback is on the total stack cost — solar install + battery install + EV charger install — against the combined year-1 saving, with your electricity-inflation assumption compounding.
 For a typical 4 kWp + 5 kWh + EV stack with a decent off-peak tariff, 8–11 years is typical.
 Much longer if you overspec the battery and pay flat tariff rates; much shorter if you layer Agile + a big EV driver.
+The SEG export rate is a big swing factor — check your best-paying supplier in the [UK SEG export tariff comparator.

-- Heat pump load (model it separately with our heat-pump calculator), regional PVGIS refinement by postcode (we use a UK-average yield you can override), solar-to-battery charging that doesn't hit the cheap/peak arbitrage model, and the battery's value during grid-outage backup.
+Heat pump load (model it separately with our [heat pump vs gas boiler calculator), regional PVGIS refinement by postcode (we use a UK-average yield you can override — try the [solar payback by postcode calculator for regional figures), solar-to-battery charging that doesn't hit the cheap/peak arbitrage model, and the battery's value during grid-outage backup.
 All on the v2 roadmap.

 How this calculator works